Temperance "Bones" Brennan: Family and early life

-Her father Max Keenan re-entered Brennan's life when she and her brother were being threatened by an old acquaintance, who turned out to be Booth's boss, Deputy Director Kirby.
+Her father Max Keenan (Ryan O'Neal) re-entered Brennan's life when she and her brother were being threatened by an old acquaintance, who turned out to be Booth's boss, Deputy Director Robert Kirby (Ryan Cutrona).
 Max evades capture after killing Kirby, and takes Russ into hiding to protect him.
 Later, Max allows Booth to arrest him in order to improve his relationship with his daughter.
-At trial, Max is acquitted of murdering Director Kirby (due in large part to a defense Booth indirectly came up with, positing an alternate theory of the crime in which Temperance was the killer instead, creating reasonable doubt), and he begins to rebuild his life.
+At trial, Max is acquitted of murdering Kirby (due in large part to a defense Booth indirectly came up with, positing an alternate theory of the crime in which Temperance was the killer instead, creating reasonable doubt), and he begins to rebuild his life.

 He temporarily works at the Jeffersonian as a guide for children visiting the place and demonstrates his brilliant talent as a former science teacher.
 However, Brennan is concerned about a convicted felon having access to a lab that investigates crimes.
 Max also introduces Brennan to her cousin Margaret Whitesell, portrayed by Deschanel's real-life sister Zooey Deschanel.

 Brennan is best friends with her coworker, Angela, saying in the 6th-season premiere that she loves Angela "like a sister" and is going to be an aunt to Hodgins and Angela's newborn child.
 It is revealed at the end of the season six finale "The Change in the Game" that Brennan is pregnant and the father is Booth.

 In Season 7, Episode 2 "The Hot Dog in the Competition", Brennan and Booth found out they were having a baby girl.
-Their daughter, Christine Angela Booth (named for Brennan's mother and best friend), was born in a stable during the episode "The Prisoner in the Pipe".
-In the Season 7 finale, "The Past in the Present", key evidence in the death of her friend, Ethan Sawyer, is linked to Brennan.
+Their daughter, Christine Angela Booth (named for Brennan's mother and best friend Angela), was born in a stable during the episode "The Prisoner in the Pipe".
+In the Season 7 finale, "The Past in the Present", key evidence in the death of her friend, Ethan Sawyer (Darrin Toonder), is linked to Brennan.
 Max convinces her to go on the run along with Christine, saying that if she is arrested, even if she is found innocent, she may never see her daughter again.

 In the Season 8 premiere, it is revealed that while on the run, Brennan was communicating with Angela via flowers and eventually used this as a way to communicate with Booth.
 Despite being on the run, Brennan risks her safety and decides to meet directly with Booth in a hotel room after months of being a single mother.
-Eventually, they arrest Christopher Pelant, who was the real murderer of Ethan Sawyer, and Brennan is allowed to return to her family.
+Eventually, they arrest Sawyer's murderer, Christopher Pelant (Andrew Leeds), and Brennan is allowed to return to her family.
 Although Pelant blackmails Booth to prevent him from accepting Brennan's proposal by threatening to kill five innocent people if Booth accepted, also warning Booth not to give a reason for his refusal, this threat is removed when the team manages to kill Pelant, and Booth and Brennan marry in the Season 9 episode 6, 'The Woman in White'.